bitfocus/companion-module-sony-visca/HELP.md

 ## Sony Visca
 This module uses the Sony Visca protocol to control PTZ cameras.
+**Please Note**: Not all Sony PTZ cameras support all VISCA commands.
+Please check the official "Technical Manual" of your exact model to see what commands it supports, in case one of the commands in this module is not working for you.

 ### Configuration
 * Type in the IP address of the device.